Climate Action Position Statement

 Humanity’s greenhouse gas (GHG) emissions have changed the composition of our atmosphere and the climate that surrounds us.
 Around the world, people are beginning to feel the effects, from increased average and extreme temperatures, to changes in rainfall patterns, to more severe and less predictable storms.
 There are clear signals that the climate has changed over the last century.
-Climate scientists measured 2016 as the warmest year on record, and 16 of the 17 warmest years have occurred since 2001 (NASA, 2017).
-While climate scientists, through the Intergovernmental Panel on Climate Change (IPCC) and other forums, continue to refine our understanding of climate change and reduce uncertainty, the scientific consensus on the need for urgent action is clear.
+Climate scientists measured 2016 as the warmest year on record, and 18 of the 19 warmest years have occurred since 2001 (NASA, 2019).
+What’s more, climate scientists, through the Intergovernmental Panel on Climate Change (IPCC) published an eye-opening report showing the significantly greater risks we face if we don’t limit climate change to 1.5°C. The scientific consensus on the need for urgent action is clear.

 Mars recognizes our responsibility to address the environmental and social impacts of our business.
-Tracking and reducing GHG emissions to lessen our climate change impact are key aspects of that responsibility, and provide important opportunities to help drive momentum for global climate action.
+That is why we launched our Sustainable in a Generation (SIG) Plan in 2017 with an initial investment of billion.
+Tracking and reducing GHG emissions to lessen our climate change impact are key aspects of our SIG Plan, and provide important opportunities to help drive momentum for global climate action.